Evercore ISI Group Maintains Dollar Tree (DLTR) In-Line Recommendation

 What is the Fund Sentiment?

-There are 1,471 funds or institutions reporting positions in Dollar Tree.
-This is an increase of 94 owner(s) or 6.83% in the last quarter.
-Average portfolio weight of all funds dedicated to DLTR is 0.28%, an increase of 5.19%.
-Total shares owned by institutions decreased in the last three months by 1.56% to 245,787K shares.
-The put/call ratio of DLTR is 0.96, indicating a bullish outlook.
+There are 1,468 funds or institutions reporting positions in Dollar Tree.
+This is an increase of 87 owner(s) or 6.30% in the last quarter.
+Average portfolio weight of all funds dedicated to DLTR is 0.28%, an increase of 5.14%.
+Total shares owned by institutions decreased in the last three months by 1.60% to 245,655K shares.
+The put/call ratio of DLTR is 1.19, indicating a bearish outlook.

 What are Other Shareholders Doing?